 DAY 6: COIMBRA/PORTO — This morning, enjoy a tour around the centuries-old University of Coimbra, Portugal's most prestigious university and a UNESCO World Heritage site.
 Enter through the 10th-century Porta Férra, the old entrance to the citadel of Coimbra.
 Following mosaic cobblestone paths around campus, stopping to see the baroque stylings of the Joanina Library, elaborate azulejo wall tiles adorning the Chapel of São Miguel, and the 18th-century Botanical Garden.
 Later, catch the train to Porto on the coast.

-DAY 7: PORTO — Board a boat and float past scenic terraced hills on Portugal's "river of gold," the ancient trade route that port wine shippers took to age their fortified wines.
-Discover the rich tradition of port making at a local wine cellar.
+DAY 7: PORTO — Board a boat down Portugal's Douro River, or "river of gold".
+Float on the typical Rabelo Boat along the riverbanks of Porto and Vila Nova de Gaia and marvel at the historical bridges connecting the two cities.
+Famous for centuries as a port wine shipper's centre, discover the rich tradition of port making at a local wine cellar.
 In your free time, explore the cobblestone streets of Porto's medieval Ribeira district, marvel at the baroque São Francisco Church, and admire the palatial Palácio de Bolsa, a one time stock market.

 DAY 8: PORTO — Depart at any time.

 Dine in Cortona, Tuscany, Italy (Europe) for Six Days & Five Nights in a Two-Bedroom Loft Apartment for Four, Including a Cooking Class and Lunch in a Winery (Land Only)